walkawayy/TR2X/COMMANDS.md

 - `/heal`
   Tough day, Lara?
 Heals our girl back to full health.

+- `/fly`
+  Turns on the fly cheat.
+Why even walk?

 - `/endlevel`
   Ends the current level.
 Ideal for speedruns.